pdaether/Sublime-SymfonyCommander/README.md

 You don't need to type the complete command (`SymfonyCommander...`) in the Command Palette to get to to the right command.
 For example if you type something short like `sccl` you get directly to the _SymfonyCommander cache:clear_ commands.

+### Context menu or main menu

-### Call the Symfony commands through the context menu of an file.
+You can call the Symfony commands through the context menu of an file or the main menu `Tools -> SymfonyCommander`.

 ![Contextmenu](http://pdaether.github.com/images/contextmenu.jpg "Contextmenu")